viklund/FEGA-onboarding/CONTRIBUTING.md

 ## Attribution

 We would like to keep track of who has contributed to these onboarding materials, as we consider this a highly valuable contribution to the FEGA community.
-If you contribute, please add your name to the contributors.txt file as part of a PR.
+If you contribute, please add your name to the CONTRIBUTORS.yaml file as part of a PR.